EdwardMarecos/EdwardMarecos/README.md

 ### 📚 Projects I'm Proud Of

-- [Battleship AI](https://github.com/EdwardMarecos/Battleship-AI) - An AI bot that excels in playng battleship
+- [Battleship AI](https://github.com/EdwardMarecos/Battleship-AI) - An AI bot that excels in playing battleship
 <!--- [Project Name 2](GitHub_Project_Link_2) - Explanation of the project and its impact.-->

 ### 📈 My LeetCode Stats